hyperbrew/meta-bolt/README.md

 ## 2. The Plugin

-Very connected to step 1, you will need to construct a custom Vite plugin for your project type (e.g. vite-cep-plugin, vite-uxp-plugin, etc).
+Very connected to step 1, you will need to construct a custom Vite plugin for your project type (e.g. vite-cep-plugin, vite-figma-plugin, etc).

 Utilize functions in meta-bolt's `plugin-utils` package to help with the plugin's functionality.